 Really fast-loading maps

 MapTiler Cloud offers a set of beautiful maps to give your data context.
-There are street and satellite maps of the entire world based on the OpenStreetMap project, maps in custom coordinate systems and local maps from government open data.
+There are street and satellite maps of the entire world based on the OpenStreetMap project and local maps from government open data.
 All maps can be easily loaded to QGIS using the new plugin.

 Installing the MapTiler plugin is straightforward: